 Purslane is high in Omega-3 fatty acids and contains vitamin A, vitamin C, vitamin B, magnesium, calcium, potassium and iron.
 All in all, edible purslane is a very healthy plant to add to your diet.

 The hardest part about growing purslane is finding it.
-Once you have decided to grow purslane, you may find that, though you have been pulling it out of your flower beds for years, it has suddenly disappeared.
+Once you have decided to grow purslane, you may find that although you have been pulling it out of your flower beds for years, it has suddenly disappeared.
 Once you do find a purslane plant, you can either harvest some seeds or trim off a few stems.

 If you are using purslane cuttings, lay them on the ground where you plan on growing purslane.
 Water the stems and they should take root in the soil in a few days.